Home | Frequently Asked Questions | Frequently Thrown Tantrums | Membership | Contact

 What does the Druidical Order of the Golden Dawn offer its members?

-For the time being, participation in a members-only list which allows them to talk shop with other practitioners of the system and with John Michael Greer, the creator of the system, and the opportunity to be certified as Ovates, Bards and Druids in the magical system presented in The Celtic Golden Dawn, after doing the necessary work and passing the appropriate examinations.
+For the time being, participation in a members-only list which allows them to talk shop with other practitioners of the system and with John Michael Greer, the creator of the system; the opportunity to be certified as Ovates, Bards and Druids in the magical system presented in The Celtic Golden Dawn, after doing the necessary work and passing the appropriate examinations; and access to members-only private papers and rituals.
+As time permits, we have been providing members with an archive of additional instructional papers and rituals which will eventually become the basis for additional books following The Celtic Golden Dawn, but members get access to them first.
+In addition, members receive access to fellow members' original contributions to the work of the order.
 Eventually, when people begin qualifying for the Druid Grade, the DOGD will also issue charters for local temples.
-As time permits, we also plan on providing members with an archive of additional instructional papers and rituals; those will eventually become the basis for additional books following The Celtic Golden Dawn, but members get access to them first.

 Can I become a member of the Druidical Order of the Golden Dawn without paying a fee?